Home

 Mellotrons used:

-Camel were slightly late entrants to the progressive arena, not releasing their self-titled debut until 1973; Camel has a Canterbury-ish feel to it, but thankfully without the tedious whimsy and dull jazziness of many of the bands from the scene.
-Camel's strength was always their melodic invention, although they were still to refine it by this point in their career; their most noticeable weakness was in the vocal department, with various members singing on different tracks, all sounding a bit dodgy.
+Camel were slightly late entrants to the progressive arena, not releasing their self-titled debut until 1973; Camel has a Canterbury-ish feel to it, albeit thankfully without the tedious whimsy and dull jazziness of many of the bands from the scene.
+Camel's strength was always their melodic invention, although they were still to refine it by this point in their career; their most noticeable weakness was in the vocal department, various members singing on different tracks, all sounding a bit dodgy.
 Camel's a good album, without being at all outstanding, mostly organ- and guitar-driven, with highlights including Mystic Queen and Separation, with the punning Six Ate being a live favourite.
-Keyboard man Pete Bardens, with a string of solo albums already to his credit, only plays 'Mellatron' (aargh!) on one track, the excellent Never Let Go, and while the string chords are nice, the standout part on the track is some rippling flute arpeggios, proving that you can play a well set-up Mellotron fast, if you know what you're doing.
-And no, it's not Andy Latimer on his second instrument.
+Keyboard man Pete Bardens, with a string of solo albums already to his credit, only plays 'Mellatron' (aargh!) on one track, the excellent Never Let Go and while the string chords are nice, the standout part on the track is some rippling flute arpeggios, proving that you can play a well set-up Mellotron fast, if you know what you're doing.
+And no, that's not Andy Latimer on his second instrument.

 The following year's Mirage was better, with more consistent songwriting, particularly the album's two 'epics', Nimrodel and Lady Fantasy.
 Mellotron on both, with the proverbial string washes (sorry), although Bardens' use never approaches that of many of his contemporaries' for sheer invention.
-Andy Latimer's guitar comes into its own on this album, with some beautiful soaring lead work on several tracks, notably Lady Fantasy, and he's no slouch on the flute, either.
+Andy Latimer's guitar comes into its own on this album, with some beautiful soaring lead work on several tracks, notably Lady Fantasy, while he's no slouch on the flute, either.
 Definitely worth hearing.

 Camel are best-known for their third album, '75's (Music Inspired By) The Snow Goose (****½), an all-instrumental concept piece based on Paul Gallico's short story.
 Whimsical?
-Maybe, but the music is quite outstanding melodic prog, and the instrumental format suited the band well, making it strange that they never repeated the experiment.
+Maybe, but the music is quite outstanding melodic prog and the instrumental format suited the band well, making it strange that they never repeated the experiment.
 Sadly, there's no Mellotron to be heard on the album, presumably because of their use of an unnamed orchestra, arranged by Mike Oldfield collaborator David Bedford.
-They followed it up with another 'regular' release, '76's Moonmadness, with melody still to the fore, especially on the rather wonderful Song Within A Song.
-'Tron on only one track this time (I've no idea whether Camel owned their own machine, or just hired them in for studio sessions; to my knowledge they never used one live), Air Born, yet another intensely melodic piece, with a few choir chords at the end, but that's it for the album's 'Tron use.
+They followed it up with another 'regular' release, '76's gorgeous Moonmadness, melody still to the fore, especially on the rather wonderful Song Within A Song.
+Mellotron on only one track this time (I've no idea whether Camel owned their own machine, or just hired them in for studio sessions; to my knowledge they never used one live), Air Born, yet another intensely melodic piece, with a few choir chords at the end, but that's it for the album's Mellotron use.

-By 1982's The Single Factor, Camel were effectively an Andy Latimer solo project, a status they've maintained to the present day; the album title alludes to this situation, and although Pete Bardens returns to guest on one track, this is most decidedly Latimer's show.
+By 1982's The Single Factor, Camel were effectively a Latimer solo project, a status they've maintained to the present day; the album title alludes to this situation and although Bardens returns to guest on one track, this is most decidedly Latimer's show.
 There are guests a-plenty, including Anthony Phillips on guitar and keys, Duncan Mackay, David Paton (Alan Parsons etc.) and Francis Monkman (ex-Curved Air), although the album retains a stylistic homogeneity throughout.
 It has to be said that it isn't very good, although Sasquatch (Bardens' guest spot) and Manic on side two aren't so bad.
-Most of side one is horrible, pseudo-commercial dross, not even worthy of being released under the band's name, in my opinion; I can only assume the only reason it wasn't in actuality a Latimer solo record was the (declining) power of the Camel brand name.
+Most of side one is horrible, pseudo-commercial dross, not even worthy of being released under the band's name, in my opinion; I can only assume the only reason it wasn't in actuality a Latimer solo record was the (admittedly declining) power of the Camel brand name.
 As far as the Mellotron's concerned, Latimer's credited with it on Manic, but alongside Ant Phillips' Polymoog and organ, it's as near to inaudible as you can get; I'm guessing that it's background strings you can (almost) hear, but it's rather hard to say.
 Avoid.

 Official site